DreamTheater/Backbone.DataBinding/README.md

 ```

 ### Define bindings
-Use `modelBinder.define(binding, options)` method to define bindings between your view and model.
-If you want to define a lot of bindings in one action use `modelBinder.define(bindings)` option.
+Use `modelBinder.watch(binding, options)` method to define bindings between your view and model.
+If you want to define a lot of bindings in one action use `modelBinder.watch(bindings)` option.

 #### Binding types
 ##### Type `html`